 Certified public accountants (CPA) are required by many individuals and businesses to file taxes and an analyze financials.
-However, not all CPAs are trustworthy or efficient, and if they are not delivering these essential services accurately it may be time for the business or individual to send a letter to switch accountants.
+However, not all CPAs are trustworthy or efficient, and if they are not delivering these essential services accurately it may be time for the business or individual to send a letter to change accountants.

 Before firing an accountant, the individual should have another accountant or accounting firm ready to immediately step into the position.
 This is to ensure that the financial records stay intact during the termination process.